(4 minute read)

 8. Gratitude increases altruism and impact.

 So…we know that gratitude makes us feel better, improves our social life, and creates a better work environment, but isn’t that ultimately self-serving and limited in its scope?
 If that were all it did, maybe, however studies have shown that gratitude doesn’t just make us feel good and keep it all to ourselves, it actually inspires us to help others.
 On top of that, it motivates us not only to help those whom we feel specifically grateful for, but to help complete strangers as well.
-The ripple effect of cultivating gratitude is real, so go ahead and load up on all the gratitude you like, and notice where the inspiration and action takes you.
+The ripple effect of cultivating gratitude is real, so go ahead and load up on all the gratitude you like, and notice where the inspiration and action take you.

 9. Gratitude increases happiness.